-B. Dreaded Certified Letter
+C. The Dreaded Certified Letter

-When the investigative file is assigned to a particular disciplinary counsel, in almost all cases, a certified letter is mailed to the "respondent" attorney enclosing a copy of the complaint.
+When the investigative file is assigned to a particular disciplinary counsel, in almost all cases, a certified letter is mailed to the "Respondent" attorney, enclosing a copy of the complaint.
 The certified letter from the ODC will request a written response to the allegations set forth in the complaint within fifteen (15) days of receipt of the letter.
-Routinely, the ODC will grant an additional fifteen (15) days in which to provide a response.
+Routinely, if requested, the ODC will grant an additional fifteen (15) days in which to provide a response.

-The certified letter from the ODC will almost always arrive at a terrible time when you are preparing for a big trial, on vacation or during the Christmas holidays.
-The complainant will almost always be the client whom your gut told you in the beginning would be trouble, but you decided to represent out of the goodness of your heart.
-The complainant will almost always be a client who owes you money and may include misrepresentations and half truths.
+The certified letter from the ODC will almost always arrive at what seems like a terrible time, i.e., when you are preparing for a big trial, on vacation or during (or just before...) the Christmas holidays.
+The complainant will almost always be the client whom your gut told you in the beginning would be trouble, but whom you still decided to represent out of the goodness of your heart.
+The complainant will almost always be a client who owes you money and may have included within the complaint a number of misrepresentations and half-truths.